 3. Product liability

-If a defective product caused an injury, the statute of limitations is four years from the date of the incident.
+If a defective product caused an injury, the statute of limitations is two years from the date of the incident.

 Furthermore, if the injury resulted in wrongful death, the time frame is shortened to two years.